Turkey to have combat jet engine operational by 2023 | News.az

 Turkey to have combat jet engine operational by 2023

-Turkey is planning to have the engine of its first home-grown combat jet operational by 2023, a senior official from Turkish Aerospace (TUSAS), a major stakeholder in the project, said on Thursday.
+Turkey is planning to have the engine of its first home-grown combat jet operational by 2023, said a senior official from Turkish Aerospace (TUSAS), a major stakeholder in the project, according to Anadolu Agency.

 Speaking at a virtual seminar on R&D and the nationalization of the aerospace industry, Fahrettin Ozturk said that developing the TF-X national combat jet would bring Turkey among the world's few countries capable of building such an aircraft.